Digital Media Design Degree

 - Gain experience in applied learning through varied coursework and a capstone.

 The degree includes 12 courses, with at least one taken on campus.

 - Get started.
 You begin by completing two stipulated degree courses as outlined on the degree requirements page.
 This is your opportunity to demonstrate your commitment and ability to perform well as a Harvard student.

 - Apply to the program.
-While you are completing your second degree course, you submit your application.
-We have application periods in the fall, spring, and summer.
+While you are completing your second degree course, you submit the admission application.
+We have application cycles in the fall, spring, and summer.

 - Complete a capstone project.
-You'll apply knowledge and skills obtained in the program to produce an innovative digital media prototype, ordinarily in web design or video production, and present it to a faculty committee for artistic and technical critiques.
+You'll apply knowledge and skills obtained in the program to produce an innovative digital media prototype, ordinarily in web design, video production, or learning technology and present it to a faculty committee for artistic and technical critiques.

 There are a number of financial aid options available once you’re admitted to the program.